Nayos1337/cscg2020/game/maze/emoji/writeup.md

 ```
 (If you already know a bit more about how the game works you can now hijack my account.
 Try it if you want)

-Based on the starting of the start of the packet `<3` (a hearth) I concluded that this is a hearthbeat.
+Based on the starting of the start of the packet `<3` (a hearth) I concluded that this is a heartbeat.

 If we move around a bit we send packet like that:
 ```